Bristance/acer-swift-thermal-control/README.md

 After that, add the applet to your COSMIC panel configuration.

+## Easy Install
+Install the applet by simply running the install script from the repository folder:

+- `./install.sh --system`

 # Linux Build Recipe

 This applet targets the COSMIC/Wayland stack and should be built on Linux.